-You may either vote "FOR" the nominees to the Board or you may "WITHHOLD" your vote for the nominees.
-You may vote for "ONE YEAR," "TWO YEARS" or "THREE YEARS" or "ABSTAIN" from voting on the proposal to indicate the frequency of holding advisory votes on executive compensation.
+For Proposal 1 (Election of Directors Proposal), you may either vote "FOR" the nominees to the Board or you may "WITHHOLD" your vote for the nominees.
+You may vote for "ONE YEAR," "TWO YEARS" or "THREE YEARS" or "ABSTAIN" from voting on Proposal 3 (Say-on-Frequency Proposal).
 With respect to the other proposals, you may vote "FOR" or "AGAINST" or you may abstain from voting.

 If you provide specific instructions with regard to certain items, your shares will be voted as you instruct on such items.
 If you submit an executed proxy card and no instructions are indicated, the shares will be voted as recommended by the Board.

-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "FOR," "WITHHOLD" and broker non-votes, for the proposal to indicate the frequency of holding advisory votes on executive compensation, votes for "ONE YEAR," "TWO YEARS" or "THREE YEARS", abstentions and, if applicable, broker non-votes and, with respect to the other proposals, votes "FOR" and "AGAINST," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for Proposal 1 (Election of Directors Proposal), votes "FOR," "WITHHOLD" and, if applicable, broker non-votes, for Proposal 3 (Say-on-Frequency Proposal), votes for "ONE YEAR," "TWO YEARS" or "THREE YEARS", abstentions and, if applicable, broker non-votes and, with respect to the other proposals, votes "FOR" and "AGAINST," abstentions and, if applicable, broker non-votes.